markaleung/actuary-simulation/Readme.md

     - It got very difficult to keep track of changes in different files
 - In contrast, Python can use parent classes to write shared logic only once

+# How to install the repository
+- Clone it to your computer
+- Install python 3.9
+- Type `pip install -r requirements.txt`

+# How to run the repository
+- Everything can be run from notebook.ipynb
+    - Call Main.py with different settings
+    - Call Tester.py with different settings
+    - Call Tester.py to run all simulation tests
+    - Call Tester_Template.py to run all template tests
+    - Call Tester_Annuity.py to test annuities

 # Module Structure
-- Tester files
+- Tester files run the insurance policies and make sure their values match those from the class
     - Tester.py: run simulations with insurance policies, and check if success rate matches answer
-    - Tester_Template: tests insurance templates
+    - Tester_Template: test insurance templates
-    - Tester_Annuity: tests effect of interest rates on regular and increment annuities
+    - Tester_Annuity: test effect of interest rates on regular and increment annuities
     - Each use the following classes
         - Main.py: contains different insurance policies
         - Config.py: contains settings for the program, accessible by all modules
         - Template.py: builds template from class, used by Handler and Tester

-# Notebook
-- I've created notebook.ipynb to make it more convenient to:
-    - Call Main.py with different settings
-    - Call Tester.py with different settings
-    - Call Handler.py to run all tests

 # Tester.py